 Set out early for the Great Wall at Mutianyu.
 Spend the day wandering from tower to tower along this magnificent feat of construction.

 Opt to see a Shaolin Monk Kung Fu Show, the Beijing Opera, or the Beijing Acrobats.
+You can pre-book the Beijing Acrobatics Performance on the checkout page to include this optional activity on your tour.

 Great Wall Mutianyu Visit